 A severe form of scabies called “crusted scabies” (or Norwegian crusted scabies) sometimes happens in people who have weakened immune systems.
 It gets its name from the thick crusts of skin that form from large numbers of scabies mites and eggs.

 Scabies can live on the human body for 1 to 2 months.
-They can live in bedding or furniture for just 24 to
+They can live in bedding or furniture for 2-3 days.

 How Do You Get Them?